vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 ./teardown-syslog.sh
 ```

 This use case is not complete.
 The value syslog schema has two fields with the type `map`.
-At the time of this writing, the JDBC sink connector is not able to flat maps, so, one of the options is to add a KStream or kSQL to flat these fields (`extension` and `structuredData`)
+At the time of this writing, the JDBC sink connector is not able to flat maps, so, one of the options is to add a KStream or kSQL to flat these two fields (`extension` and `structuredData`).
+This improvement will be added in the future but for now, these two fields are ignored.

 Also, the syslog source connector is adding a termination character \u0000 at the end of the message and PostgreSQL is not able to handle such chars.
 To solve this issue, a custom SMT was added to remove those characters of the fields `message` and `rawMessage`.